aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-manipulation/formatting-svgs-in-presentations/_index.md

 Don't hesitate to experiment with different SVG shapes and formatting options to unleash your creativity.
 Aspose.Slides for .NET provides a powerful platform to elevate your presentation design.

-For more information, detailed documentation, and support, visit the official Aspose.Slides for .NET resources:
+For more information, detailed documentation, and support, visit the Aspose.Slides for .NET resources:

 - [API Documentation](https://reference.aspose.com/slides/net/): Explore the API reference for in-depth details.
 - [Download](https://releases.aspose.com/slides/net/): Get the latest Aspose.Slides for .NET version.